Mwaseemzakir/Learn-Dot-Net/Blogs/README.md

 Millions of websites there at the end of day we like few because we undertand their style of teaching.

-Putting down few good blogging sites along with some famous bloggers, go read and find out whose writings rings the bell in your mind.
+Putting down few good blogging sites along with some famous bloggers, go read and find out whose writings rings the bell in your mind.  :smile:

 1. [Code4IT](https://www.code4it.dev/)